PannagaS/pallet-detection-task/README.md

 ### Task 3
 * Develop a ROS2 (humble) package with appropriate nodes.
 The nodes should do the following:
     * Subscribe to image and depth topics from a simulated or real camera
-    * Perform object detection and segmentaation
+    * Perform object detection and segmentation

 ### Additional Tasks
 * Optimize models for edge deployments - convert to TensorRT or ONNX format.